 If you currently suffer from a debilitating medical condition and therefore cannot work due to injury or illness, a Social Security disability attorney near Ruston may be able to help you.
-Attorney Phillip M. Hendry has represented hundreds of Social Security disability applicants throughout Louisiana.
+Attorney Phillip M. Hendry has represented numerous of Social Security disability applicants throughout Louisiana.
 He has both the knowledge and expertise to help you obtain the benefits you deserve.

 Disability Benefit Programs